wistlyr/watercolor/content/about.md

 aliases = ["wisty","contact"]
 +++

+{{< highlight html >}}
+Checking file system on C:
+The type of the file system is NTFS.

+One of your disks needs to be checked for consistency.
+You may cancel the disk check, but it is strongly recommended that you continue.
+To skip disk checking, press any key within 10 second(s).
+{{< /highlight >}}

+## About Watercolor

 **Hello.**

-[WATERCOLOR.WHISTLER.PAGE](https://watercolor.whistler.page) is for my NSFW works.
+I write NSFW works under the name `wtrclr` here.
 You have to be 18+ to read them.

 I will write pretty much anything.
-As such, you may see kinks here that you consider depraved.
+As such, you may see fetishes here that you consider depraved.
 Please use the tags to find what you like.
 Please be patient for anything new.
-I am slow to write, and it takes a while for me to progress right now.

 You can commission my writing if you want.
 Please see [this post](https://watercolor.whistler.page/comm).